J.D. 2008, University of Miami School of Law

 Maîtrise en Droit 2005 (J.D. equivalent), Université Paris I (Panthéon-Sorbonne)

 Sandra Friedrich is the Director of the White & Case International Arbitration LL.M.
-Graduate Program and Lecturer in Law.
+Graduate Program and Miami Law's International Arbitration Institute and a Lecturer in Law.
 Previously, she practiced law at Latham & Watkins in New York, focusing on complex commercial and investment arbitration proceedings as well as related litigation.
 In the past, Friedrich has taught courses on Drafting Complex Arbitration Clauses, Transnational Litigation and International Arbitration with a European Nexus, International Business Transactions, European Union Law and German Law at the University of Miami School of Law.